Six Flags New England: Purchase by Premier Parks

 During the 1996 season, the track on the Musik Express was damaged and the attraction remained closed for a portion of the year.
 A Chance Chaos was ordered and was scheduled to open for the 1997 season.
-During the winter of 1996, the Carroll family was approached by Premier Parks of Oklahoma City, Oklahoma, which subsequently purchased the park.
-Premier Parks renamed the park as Riverside: The Great Escape.
+In December of 1996, the Carroll family agreed to sell the park to Premier Parks of Oklahoma City, Oklahoma.
+In the Spring of 1997, Premier Parks renamed the park to Riverside: The Great Escape.

 Under Premier Parks, various changes were made to the park.
 For the 1997 season, the new owners invested more than $20 million on general improvements and several new attractions.
+A new front entrance to the park was constructed, which included the expansion and renovation of Main Street U.S.A. and the relocation and renovation of the carousel.
+The Island Kingdom Waterpark was an expansion to the park that featured a children's water play area, various slides, and a wave pool.
+This expansion was added to the south end of the park next to the park's log flume in the location of the parking lot.
+To make room for this expansion, the parking lot was relocated to the other side of the roadway in former farmland and significantly expanded.

-Attractions included the Island Kingdom Waterpark, which featured a children's water play area, various slides and a wave pool.
-Other attractions included Mind Eraser (later renamed to The Riddler Revenge) and Shipwreck Falls.
-In the process of renovation, some older rides such as the Bayern Kurve were removed.
-Main Street U.S.A. was substantially redesigned, and the Southern Center midway was themed to a 1950s city and renamed Rockville.
-Other improvements included a new entrance plaza and the carousel being renovated and relocated to the front gate.
+Other additions in 1997 included Mind Eraser (later renamed to The Riddler Revenge) and Shipwreck Falls.
+In the process of renovation, some older rides such as the Bayern Kurve and The Monorail were removed.
+The Southern Center midway was rethemed to a 1950s city named Rockville.

-In 1998, the park added several attractions including a lazy river, another children's play structure named Hook's Lagoon, a speed slide tower called Cannonball, a family raft slide named Swiss Family Tobaggan and a multi-slide tower called Big Kahuna.
-The water park expansion was added to the south end of the park next to the park's log flume.
+In 1998, the water park was further expanded, with additions such as a lazy river, another children's play structure called Hook's Lagoon, a speed slide tower called Cannonball, a family raft slide called Swiss Family Toboggan, and a multi-slide tower called Big Kahuna.
 The park also added The Hellevator, an S&S Worldwide Turbo Drop tower measuring 21 stories tall, which was originally painted red.